 Tool Bar Button Function

-Start Motion This button will begin the command

-or job listed in the command line.
+Start Motion This button will begin the command or job listed in the command line.

-Restart Allows you to pick a job file and the

-line to start that file on.
+Restart Allows you to pick a job file and the line to start that file on.
 This is useful

 if you want to skip over lines in a job

 file, or if you have aborted a job and

 want to start back at the point where

 you aborted from.
 You can also

-choose to run the file in single step
+choose to run the file in single step mode.

-mode.

 Single Step When selected, this allows you to

 execute one line of a G-Code file

 each time you hit ENTER.

 Abort Motion Aborts a command or job that is

-Pause/Continue Motion running.

-Pause/Continue Motion Pauses/Continues a command or job that is running.
+Pause/Continue Motion Pauses/Continues a command or iob

+that is running.

 Open File Opens a browse box that is used to

-Open File open a job file.
+open a job file.

 View History Opens the command history box,

-view instary which allows a user to execute a
+which allows a user to execute a

-command used previously.
-When an

-error is found in the WINCNC.INI file,
+error is found in the WINCNC INI file

 the line containing the syntax error is

 displayed here in red when WinCNC

 starts.

 Edit Opens the default editor specified in

 the WINCNC.INI file.
 WinCNC uses

 Notepad by default.
 The editor can

-be used to open job files, listed in

-the command line in the editor.
+the command line in the editor

 Simulate Simulates a file to check for errors

-AP - and run-time.
+and run-time.

 View Opens a file for viewing in the viewer

-Coff Limite window.
+window.

 Soft Limits Enables/Disables soft limit features.